firebase/firebase-tools/docs/ext-info.md

 # ext:info

-Display information about an extension by name (extensionname@x.y.z for a specific version)
+Display information about an extension by name (extensionName@x.y.z for a specific version)

 ## Usage
 ```